Willam & Rachel Smith Family

 The 1900 US Federal Census data for Pinckney, Union, South Carolina, shows that William was married to Rachel Howell both pictured below.

-The 1900, 1910, and 1920 US Federal Census records for Pinckney, Union, South Carolina, enumerate William and Rachel's children as follows: Francis (Aunt Frank), Horace, Monroe, Vernon, James (Jim), Townsend, Bennie, Millus, Madgie, Trannie, Hiawatha, Morris, Miles, and Lee.
+The 1900, 1910, and 1920 US Federal Census records for Pinckney, Union, South Carolina, enumerate William and Rachel's children as follows: Francis (Aunt Frank), Horace, Monroe, Vernon, James (Jim), Townsend, Bennie, Millus, Madgie Aunt Polly), Trannie, Hiawatha (Aunt Dump), Morris, Miles, and Lee.

 A FAMILY OF TRUE LOVE